SerenadeOfDreams/SerenadeOfDreams/README.md

 - 👋 Hi, I’m @SerenadeOfDreams
 - 👀 I’m interested in ...
 Back-End development, playing video-games, and listening music
 - 🌱 I’m currently learning ...
-C# and SQL Server
+C# and Vue.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ... he/him